The Mac computers by Apple have commonly been seen as immune to viruses. That view is quickly becoming outdated.

 And Apple isn’t the only massive tech company to fall victim to an emboldened new generation of hackers.

-Microsoft Exchange was infiltrated earlier this year in what may be one of the biggest hacks of all time.
+Microsoft Exchange was infiltrated earlier this year in one of the biggest hacks ever.

-As far as Apple products go, make sure you update your operating system, as vulnerabilities are often fixed with new updates.
+Regarding Apple products, update your operating system, as vulnerabilities are often fixed with new updates.

 Featured image by plavevski from Shutterstock.com